Diverse teams outperform non-diverse teams. And there’s plenty of recent data to prove it.

 The importance of implementing inclusive hiring practices at your organization

-A diverse workforce brings unique ideas, solutions, products, and skills to the table for businesses.
+A wholly diverse, equitable, and inclusive workforce ultimately brings unique ideas, solutions, products, and skills to the table for businesses, Pin-ya added.

 According to Pin-ya, that’s because said workforce includes individuals from a variety of backgrounds (e.g., age, gender, race, ethnicity, education).
 Thus, a diverse group of employees brings a variety of unique experiences and outlooks that help them thrive at work and contribute to business growth.

-To employ more-equitable and -inclusive hiring practices and assemble a more-diverse workforce, organizational leaders — from CEOs to TA directors — must be the ones to spark change.
+To employ more equitable and inclusive hiring practices and assemble a more diverse workforce, CEOs, TA directors, and other leaders must be the ones to spark change.

-Specifically, Pin-ya noted during her Ascend session these leaders must focus on a few key areas:
+Specifically, Pin-ya noted during her Ascend session these leaders must:

 - Address unconscious bias: Interviewers must eliminate confirmation bias (tendency to interpret info that reinforces existing beliefs) and similarity bias (tendency to seek out people with whom we have commonalities).